-Various countries have subsidy programmes a vailable of which Fa stned can make use for the purpose of building fast charging stations.
-If in the future fewer or no subsidies will be granted or if Fastned does not receive payments as a result of non-compliance with terms and conditions of a subsidy, Fa stned will have less money at its disposal to build fast charging stations, which means that the network roll out will be slower than with these subsidies.
-This slowdown of the roll out of the network could have an adverse effect on Fa stned's business, financial condition, results of operations and prospects.
-In addition, in Benelux and in Germany, Fa stned obtained two different subsidies that compensate part of the station building costs.
-Some of these subsidies still have to be paid out.
-Any delay in payment, or not receiving the final payments at all, could have a material adverse effect on Fa stned's financial condition.
+Various countries have subsidy programmes available of which Fastned can make use for the purpose of building fast charging stations.
+If in the future fewer or no subsidies will be granted or if Fastned does not receive payments as a result of non-compliance with terms and conditions of a subsidy, Fastned will have less money at its disposal to build fast charging stations, which means that the network roll out will be slower than with these subsidies.
+This slowdown of the roll out of the network could have an adverse effect on Fastned's business, financial condition, results of operations and prospects.